bigsnarfdude/videoSummarization/README.md

 # VideoLLM

-WIP making it for gpt-oss 120b
-Upgrade to parakeet v2 for transcripts

 VideoLLM is an AI-powered application for processing and analyzing video and audio lectures.
 It transcribes videos/audio, generates summaries, and creates structured notes for improved learning efficiency.

 https://gist.github.com/bigsnarfdude/7f2e2098e41044886dfe2d9d3344fc5c

 ## Features